 This is a suggested independent itinerary that you customize.
 Please select the best flights, hotels, trains, activities, transportation and number of nights in each destination to fit your needs.

 Inmerse yourself in the colorful world of art and culture of these two Portuguese cities!.
 Discover hidden artwork down alleyways and narrow streets in Lisbon (the capital of Portugal -full of medieval charm and modern sensibilities-) and Porto (world-famous for its port wine, its architecture and the Old Town) ; in addition to one of the strongest cultural expressions in Portugal; -The Tiles (azulejo in Portuguese)-, a cruise beneath Porto`s famous six bridges during a boat ride and a Soulful Fado Music perfomance.
-The RailPass Train connects these destinations.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotel and activities.

 This 6 night sample itinerary includes: